 Life mask taken in 1785, aged 53.

 George Washington is the patriot that led the American Revolution against Britain.
-After winning, he became the first U.S. president.
+After winning the war, he became the first president of the United States of America.

 French sculptor Jean-Antoine Houdon wanted to make a statue of George.
 So he visited the patriot in Virginia, while he was still alive, and made a plaster cast of his face.

-Many other statues of George are based on this life mask.
+Many of the statues of George are based on this life mask.

 4. Peter the Great of Russia’s death mask